 While I was there I couldn’t resist stocking up on some of their speciality burgers and meats (and some eclairs – I’ve no idea how they jumped into my basket).
 I chose crocodile, kangaroo and ostrich and I’m looking forward to playing a game of guess what you’re eating with the boys!
 Keep an eye out on my twitter over the next couple of weeks to find out how it goes.

 These fishcakes are perfect for getting your little ones to help out in the kitchen as they’re simply a case of chucking everything in a bowl, giving it a quick stir and then forming it into fishcake-shaped lumps.
 I have a slight tendency to only get the boys to help me with naughty treats like cakes and biscuits so it’s been great to encourage them to join in with something healthy too.

-When we make these fishcakes we mix the main ingredients (salmon, sweet potato mash, breadcrumbs and red onion) and use just these for the boys, and then I’ll add some sweet chilli sauce, chopped red chilli and salt before making the ones for us grownups (the boys ones are lovely but we like the little chilli kick!).
-I also like to add a little chopped coriander to mine but Jon’s not too sure about that one.
+When we make these fishcakes we mix the main ingredients (salmon, sweet potato mash, breadcrumbs and red onion) and use just these for the boys, and then I’ll add some sweet chilli sauce, chopped red chilli and salt before making the ones for the grownups (the boys ones are lovely but we like the little chilli kick!).
+I also like to add a little chopped coriander to mine but not everyone is a fan of coriander so it is optional.

 - 4 tbsp sweet chilli sauce